gvwilson/tidynomicon/_en/beginnings.md

   - "Use `sapply(vector, function(x){ ...body... })` to perform simple operations on each element of a vector."
 ---

+Years ago,
+Patrick Burns wrote *[The R Inferno][r-infero]*, which is a guide to R for those who think they are in hell.
+Upon first encountering the language after two decades of using Python, I thought Burns was an optimist—after all, hell has rules.

+I have since realized that R does too, and that they are no more confusing or contradictory than those of many other programming languages.
+They only appear so because R draws on a tradition that is unfamiliar to those of us raised with derivatives of C.
+Counting from one,
+copying data rather than modifying it, and a host of other features are
+(to quote the bard)
+not mad, just differently sane.

+Welcome, then, to a universe where everything strange will become familiar, and everything familiar, strange.
+Welcome, thrice welcome, to R.

 Let's try some simple things at an interactive prompt.